|

 This very rich site takes a while to explore, so set aside some time.
 Available are:

 "iPOLL is the most comprehensive, up-to-date source for US nationwide public opinion available today.
-A full-text retrieval system, iPOLL is organized at the question-level providing the tools to sift through 380,500 questions asked on national public opinion surveys since 1935."
+A full-text retrieval system, iPOLL is organized at the question-level providing the tools to sift through 380,500 questions asked on national public opinion surveys since 1935."iPOLL is actually our old friend, the University of California, Berkeley DAS statistical analysis system (somewhat simplified).

-However this service is available free only on a "trial" basis.
+only on a "trial" basis.
 After that, the user must subscribe to the service.
-Information is available also through this service for Latin America.

-(Again, FSU is a Roper Center member so students have access to all.)
+(Again, FSU is a Roper Center member so

 This is a terrific resource with online reports, trend tables, articles and DATA!
 Their surveys, virtually all national, from 1997 on are available at no charge.
 The Pew Center on the Internet and American Life is one of the very richest source of data on IT use.
 Many different topics are available.
 Do be sure to check on methods, especially response rates!